5t111111/web-server-one-liners/README.md

-# HTTP Server One-liner
+# Web Server One-liners

-This is a wrapper script for the following one-liner http servers to launch an instant web server on the fly.
+This is a wrapper script for launching one of the following an ad hoc http static servers to launch an instant web server on the fly.

 - Python 2.x SimpleHTTPServer
 - Python 3.x http.server